rl3740/WallaceAI/docs/proposal.md

 Simple example cases: Our idea should work on resolving a maze and finding the best way to the end of the maze.
 The output will be the length of the shortest path and the rewards for the character.

-Error Analysis and Introspection: If the character meet the fire or die in the maze, which means our algorithm has errors.
-We should to check our algorithm again and again.
-In addition, we should use the mean squared error to test the performance of our data.
+Error Analysis and Introspection: If the character meets the fire or die in the maze, which means our algorithm has errors.
+We should check our algorithm again and again.
+Also, we should use the mean squared error to test the performance of our data.

-Best example: If the player give a command like “find the nearest tree” or “find a sheep near the house,” our navigator should find and locate the “tree” or the “sheep” correctly and give the character a best way to the “tree” or the “sheep.”
+Super-Impressive example: The player gives a command like “find the nearest tree” or “find a sheep near the house.”
+Our navigator should search for and locate the “tree” or the “sheep” correctly and give the character the best way to the “tree” or the “sheep.”

 ## Appointment with the Instructor